 The autonomic nervous system regulates the body functions as situations require.
 Recovery and healing systems are most active during sleep.
 After lunch it is important to digest the food and use the nutrients efficiently.
 When facing imminent threat, the immune system and food processing are not important.
 They are shut off, to use all the possible energy for muscles that are needed in the fight.

-The autonomous nervous system works largely unconsciously.
+The autonomic nervous system works largely unconsciously.
 It is responsible for many vital functions such as blood pressure and temperature regulation, digestion and function of the adrenal cortex.
 It works through the neural network that controls the heart and other organs.
-The autonomous nervous system keeps us alive without us knowingly doing anything about it.
+The autonomic nervous system keeps us alive without us knowingly doing anything about it.

 The sympathetic part is responsible for preparing the body for action, and it´s fibers can innervate tissues in almost every organ.
 The sympathetic nervous system activates in stressful situations and in hard physical strain.

 The both parts of the autonomic nervous systems normally work in good cooperation, but as a seesaw.
 When the other gets active, the other slows down.
 For instance in acute stress reaction the sympathetic nervous system works in full speed in an instant.
 The working of the parasympathetic part seizes and e.g. digestion almost stops.
 A perfect operation of the sympathetic and parasympathetic part enable an accurate and fast regulation of our internal mechanisms in any situation.

 The fight or flight response is a way for us to cope in a rapidly escalating threatening situation.
 At the time of cavemen the case was normally quickly closed, the fights did not last for weeks or months.
 For a today´s human the stress reaction might be a permanent state, and the parasympathetic nervous system does not have the chance to return our body to rest.

 In long term stress the cortisol levels in our body are continuously high